-"Our method to detect consciousness has been tested across many scales and models within the HBP.
-Such a thorough multiscale exploration is unique and provides a solid mechanistic background."
-Marcello Massimini, Leader of the HBP's Perturbational Complexity Index Team, University of Milan, Italy Measuring consciousness

-EEG recording and magnetic stimulation Simultaneous After severe brain injury, unresponsive patients are commonly declared unconscious, but this diagnosis is not always correct, as some patients may be unable to show that they are in fact conscious.
+The multi-level human brain atlas of the HBP EBRAINS Atlas "Our method to detect consciousness has been tested across many scales and models within the HBP.
+Such a thorough multiscal exploration is unique and provides a solid mechanistic background."
+Marcello Massimini, Leader of the HBP's Perturbational Complexity Index Team, University of Milan, Italy Measuring consciousness After severe brain injury, unresponsive patients are commonly declared unconscious, but this diagnosis is not always correct, as some patients may be unable to show that they are in fact conscious.
 HBP scientists from Italy and Belgium have established a new method with unprecedented sensitivity to assess the level of consciousness.
 It involves magnetic stimulation of the brain non-invasively and measuring the complexity of the brain's response with an electroencephalogram (EEG).
 The team is now preparing a large, multi-centric clinical study.
-Lutkenhoff et al. Brain Stimulation 13, 1426-1435 (2020).
-Improving epilepsy surgery with digital brain models

-The Virtual Brain In millions of epilepsy patients, pharmacological treatment is not effective and surgical intervention is the only option.
+Lutkenhoff et al. Brain Stimulation 13, 1426-1435 (2020). → Press release Simultaneous EEG recording and magnetic stimulation Read Interview Improving epilepsy surgery with digital brain models In millions of epilepsy patients, pharmacological treatment is not effective and surgical intervention is the only option.
 HBP scientists from France have developed personalised brain models to identify the areas where seizures emerge in a patient's brain (picture).
 A 400-patient clinical trial is currently ongoing in France with the aim of providing surgeons with a precise tool to help individual surgery decisions and improve outcomes.
 The EBRAINS human brain atlas built by the HBP now serves to further enhance accuracy.

+Watch Video

+EBRAINS Atlas

-Hashemi et al. NeuroImage 217, 116839 (2020).
-Proix et al. Nature Communications 9, 1088, (2018).
+Hashemi et al. NeuroImage 217, 116839 (2020). → Press release Proix et al. Nature Communications 9, 1088, (2018).

+The Virtual Brain

 "The tools for personalisation of our epilepsy models could have only emerged from the HBP.
 Without the HBP, we would not be in clinical trial today."

-Viktor Jirsa, Leader of the HBP's multiscale connectome focus area, Institut de Neurosciences des Systèmes Aix- Marseille University, France Neural implants to overcome blindness and paralysis Dutch HBP researchers have developed a brain implant that may help blind people see.
+Viktor Jirsa, Leader of the HBP's multiscale connectome focus area, Institut de Neurosciences des Systèmes Aix- Marseille University, France overcome blindness and paralysis Dutch HBP researchers have developed a brain implant that may help blind people see.
 The implant electrically stimulates the brain's visual cortex with high precision and successfully induced visual perception in monkeys.
 The EBRAINS atlas built by the HBP will empower the transfer of the technology into human medicine.
 In Switzerland, HBP researchers used neural implants stimulating the spinal cord to help paraplegics walk again.
 The team simulated the spinal cord of each patient in order to design and place the implants.
-Chen et al. Science 370, 1191-1196 (2020).
-Wagner et al. Nature 563, 65-71 (2018).
+Neural implants to Chen et al. Science 370, 1191-1196 (2020). → Press release Wagner et al. Nature 563, 65-71 (2018).
 Squair et al. Nature 590, 308-314 (2021).
+Rowald, Komi, Demesmaeker, et al. Nature Medicine 28, 260-271, (2022). → Press release

 David Mzee is now able to walk all by himself - even without stimulation.
-Robot controlled by artificial cerebellum